 In 1947, the Selfreliance Association of Ukrainian-Americans was established as a social services organization in New York City with a mission to assist newly-arrived Ukrainian immigrants.
 The Association established branches in most major cities in the United States and, in turn, these branches became sponsors of credit unions.

 The Philadelphia Federal Credit Union was established in 1952 with an original membership of 223 and initial deposits of $52,000.
-Since 1952, the Credit Union changed its name to the Ukrainian Selfreliance Federal Credit Union (USFCU) and has grown to over $260 million in assets and over 9,200 members.
-USFCU’s main office and branches are located in Philadelphia with additional branches in Jenkintown, and Trenton, NJ.
+Since 1952, the Credit Union changed its name to the Ukrainian Selfreliance Federal Credit Union (UKRFCU) and has grown to over $260 million in assets and over 9,500 members.
+UKRFCU’s main office and branches are located in Philadelphia with additional branches in Jenkintown, and Trenton, NJ.